coskunlab/spaGNN/README.md

 All code in MERFISH analysis should be run under the scenv environment except for 04_networkVisualization.ipynb.

 04_networkVisualization.ipynb should be run under the network environment.
-The network environment can be

 01_merFishPatchAnalyss.ipynb generates analysis results and figures for patch correlation analysis and the following figures: